fluree/docs.flur.ee/src/content/docs/identity/auth-records.md

     "doc": "My temporary auth record"
 }]
 ```

+Any roles that you add to this auth record set permissions for transactions that are signed with this auth record.

 Note: This is not necessary if `fdb-group-open-api` is set to true (which is the default in the downloadable version).